Structured Unrestricted-Rank Matrices for Parameter Efficient Fine-tuning: Experiments

 \textbf{Image Segmentation}.
-Next, we focus on the extremely challenging task of medical image segmentation by using the Synapse multi-organ segmentation dataset~\footnote{\url{https://www.synapse.org/\#!Synapse:syn3193805/wiki/217789}}.
-Details of the dataset is presented in Appendix~\ref{sec:addtl_details}.
-The Segment-Anything-Model (SAM)~\citep{kirillov2023segment} is used as the foundation model for this task.
-We follow the training details in~\citep{zhang2023customized}. and adapt the $\mathbf{Q}, \mathbf{V}$ in ViT-B image encoder in the SAM.
-Finally, in this small data regime, we use the Circulant variant as it is our most performant variant (Fig.~\ref{fig:accVsTraingSize}).
-We report the Dice similarity coefficient (DSC) metric for each of the $8$ organ segmentations as well as the average DSC score for all (higher is better).
+Next, we focus on the extremely challenging task of medical image segmentation using Synapse multi-organ segmentation dataset~\cite{xu2016multi}.
+Segment-Anything-Model (SAM)~\citep{kirillov2023segment} is used as the foundation model for this task.
+We follow~\citep{zhang2023customized} and adapt the $\mathbf{Q}, \mathbf{V}$ in ViT\textsubscript{base} image encoder in SAM.
+Finally, in this low data regime, we use Circulant variant of SURM as it is the best performing variant (Fig.~\ref{fig:accVsTraingSize}).
+We report the Dice similarity coefficient (DSC) metric for each of the $8$ organ segmentations and their average (higher is better).
 For a fair comparison, we include LoRA with rank $\mathbf{1}$, matching the \textit{exact} parameter count of Circulant.
 The results are presented in Table~\ref{tab:segmentation}.
 We report the baseline performance from~\citep{zhang2023customized}. {\surm}s compare favorably with specialized architectures developed for medical imaging like U-Net, Attention U-Net, Transformer-based U-Net, and the Swin U-Net even though they have significantly higher number of training parameters than our method (see details in Appendix~\ref{sec:segment_appendix}).

-The full results for all the \surm~methods are shown in Appendix Table~\ref{table:glue}.
-For brevity, we summarize the average performance across 8 tasks for \surm-adapters, as compared to all 11 baselines, in Fig~\ref{fig:accVsParam_2} Right. \surm~achieve much better performance at a fraction of the parameters.

-Our \surm-LoRA method outperforms the baseline LoRA.
-For a fair comparison, we select the ranks in LoRA such that the total number of trainable parameters is consistent across all methods (Table~\ref{table:glue}).
-We perform additional ablations in Appendix~\ref{sec:ablates_main}.
-Finally, we analyze the representations learnt by {\surm}s (Appendix~\ref{sec:wt_analysis}).
-Our main finding is that the LoRA learnt weights are very similar to the pre-trained weights whereas {\surm}s explore a larger space (an observation similar to~\citep{zi2023deltalora}).